About the Howell Foundation

 Pediatric Hematologist/Oncologist and internationally renowned leader in pediatrics and hospice care; Dr. Doris Howell was a faculty member at Harvard and Duke Schools of Medicine, Chair of the Department of Pediatrics at the Medical College of Pennsylvania and Chair of the UCSD Medical School Department of Community and Family Medicine.
 In 1995, the Soroptimist International of La Jolla honored Dr. Howell by establishing a foundation in her name.

 As the former CEO of Tuggey Interior Design and a past president of Soroptimist International of La Jolla, Carol brings both business and community to her board service.
 She joined the Howell Foundation Board in 2015 with over 35 years of experience in the non-profit world in San Diego, and serves as Chair of the Health Lecture Series Committee.

 Talent.
 Creativity.
 Experience.
 The dedication, commitment and the gift of time from the Board Members of the Howell Foundation to further the need for women’s health research and education makes us strong.

 Marla Black is an accomplished Senior Executive, Consultant, Thought Leader, and Non-Profit Board Member with more than 40 years of success across the banking and non-profit management industries.
 Leveraging extensive experience with strategic planning, change management, business development, go-to-market strategy, fundraising, training and coaching, and media relations, she is a valuable advisor for an organization needing to integrate company culture when going through an M&A or growing and scaling.
 Her broad areas of expertise include organizational leadership, performance management, global operations, executive coaching, corporate governance, and P&L.

-Black graduated from San Diego State University with a bachelor’s degree in journalism and a minor in telecommunications in 1978 and Pacific Coast Banking School in 1999.
-Black recently completed the Executive Leadership and Corporate Governance certificate program at the University of California, Los Angeles John E. Anderson Graduate School of Management.
-She resides in Poway California with her husband Larry.
+Marla graduated from San Diego State University with a bachelor’s degree in journalism and a minor in telecommunications in 1978 and Pacific Coast Banking School in 1999.
+She recently completed the Executive Leadership and Corporate Governance certificate program at the University of California, Los Angeles John E. Anderson Graduate School of Management.
+Marla resides in Poway, California with her husband Larry.
 They have three adult children.